syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/load-font-collection.md

 ---
 layout: post
-title: Load Font Collection in a PDF Viewer | Syncfusion&reg;
+title: Load Font Collection in a PDF Viewer | Syncfusion
-description: Learn here all about Font Collection in Blazor application in Syncfusion&reg; Blazor SfPdfViewer component and more.
+description: Learn here all about Font Collection in Blazor application in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug